 This study was supported by the Agricultural Experiment Station of the University of Kentucky, the William Robert Mills Chair Endowment Fund, and the University of Kentucky Veterinary Diagnostic Laboratory.

 Data were submitted to Genbank under accession nos.
 MZ327688-MZ327698.

-Uprety, Tirth; Sreenivasan, Chithra C.; Hause, Ben M.; Li, Ganwu; Odemuyiwa, Solomon O.; Locke, Stephen; Morgan, Jocelynn; Zeng, Li; Gilsenan, William F.; Slovis, Nathan; Metcalfe, Laurie; Carter, Craig N.; Timoney, Peter J.; Horohov, David W.; Wang, Dan; Erol, Erdal; Adam, Emma; and Li, Feng, "Identification of a Ruminant Origin Group B Rotavirus Associated with Diarrhea Outbreaks in Foals" (2021).
+Uprety, Tirth; Sreenivasan, Chithra C.; Hause, Ben M.; Li, Ganwu; Odemuyiwa, Solomon O.; Locke, Stephan; Morgan, Jocelynn; Zeng, Li; Gilsenan, William F.; Slovis, Nathan; Metcalfe, Laurie; Carter, Craig N.; Timoney, Peter J.; Horohov, David W.; Wang, Dan; Erol, Erdal; Adam, Emma; and Li, Feng, "Identification of a Ruminant Origin Group B Rotavirus Associated with Diarrhea Outbreaks in Foals" (2021).
 Maxwell H. Gluck Equine Research Center Faculty Publications.
 60.